-1 on how Adam's own surgery was carried forward and --2 well, right back from when he was first put on the transplant list up until the conduct of his own surgery.
-3 4 That's really the point of it.
-Maybe now that we've got over the fact that the surgeons are not the surgeons 5 б in the Children's Hospital, but they are general 7 surgeons, urologists, with an interest in transplant 8 surgery and that they're based in another hospital, 9 which is the Belfast City Hospital --

-10 THE CHAIRMAN: Sorry, let me go back to the original question which Mr Rigg took in a slightly different way.
-11 12 You're not saying that in Northern Ireland or in the 13 Royal we needed a full-time paediatric transplanter but, as I understand your evidence, it would be helpful to 14 15 Professor Savage, who was trying to develop a service, that he had somebody such as Mr Keane who was offering 16 17 his services, who regularly did transplants and who was 18 expressing a degree of support or interest in the building up of a paediatric renal transplant service; 19 20 is that right?

-21 MR RIGG: I think that's exactly right.
-I think it is 22 important that there is particularly one surgeon who 23 takes the lead in that.
-It might be helpful just --24 THE CHAIRMAN: Let's be careful.
-It wasn't Mr Keane who was 25 taking a lead in this.
-He has expressed himself in 1 general terms as being supportive of what
+- on how Adam's own surgery was carried forward and -- - well, right back from when he was first put on the - 3 transplant list up until the conduct of his own surgery. - 4 That's really the point of it.
+Maybe now that we've got - 5 over the fact that the surgeons are not the surgeons - in the Children's Hospital, but they are general - 7 surgeons, urologists, with an interest in transplant - 8 surgery and that they're based in another hospital, - 9 which is the Belfast City Hospital -- - 10 THE CHAIRMAN: Sorry, let me go back to the original - 11 question which Mr Rigg took in a slightly different way. - 12 You're not saying that in Northern Ireland or in the - 13 Royal we needed a full-time paediatric transplanter but, - 14 as I understand your evidence, it would be helpful to - 15 Professor Savage, who was trying to develop a service, - that he had somebody such as Mr Keane who was offering - 17 his services, who regularly did transplants and who was - 18 expressing a degree of support or interest in the - building up of a paediatric renal transplant service; - 20 is that right? - 21 MR RIGG: I think that's exactly right.
+I think it is - 22 important that there is particularly one surgeon who - 23 takes the lead in that.
+It might be helpful just -- - 24 THE CHAIRMAN: Let's be careful.
+It wasn't Mr Keane who was - 25 taking a lead in this.
+He has expressed himself in

-2 Professor Savage was doing and, therefore, being willing 3 to be someone who would contribute to the development of 4 the service.
-Okay?

-5 MR RIGG: Okay.

-6 MS ANYADIKE-DANES: I think, Mr Chairman, if I'm going to do 7 it, I will come back to this point and see how it can be 8 refined in such a way that it's of most immediate use to 9 the issues that you have to deal with in relation to 10 Adam; or help, rather.

-11 Maybe I will move to the question of the protocol.
-12 You have seen the protocol that was in force, it's dated 13 1990, and that's the one that was in force when Adam had 14 his surgery.

-15 You'll have appreciated, I think if you've read the transcripts, that although it has been referred to as 16 17 a protocol, in fact it says in the admission protocol 18 that it has also been variously referred to as guidance, 19 an aide-memoire, really.
-But whatever its nomenclature, what has been clear is that the steps and issues that 20 21 are recited there are things that Dr Savage really thought ought to happen.
-22 that he thinks in a typical surgery or preparation for surgery ought to happen.
-Is that kind of document -maybe not exactly that, but is that is kind of document something that you are familiar with from your own practice?
-As at that time?
+- 1 general terms as being supportive of what - 2 Professor Savage was doing and, therefore, being willing - 3 to be someone who would contribute to the development of - 4 the service.
+Okay? - 5 MR RIGG: Okay. - 6 MS ANYADIKE-DANES: I think, Mr Chairman, if I'm going to do - 7 it, I will come back to this point and see how it can be - 8 refined in such a way that it's of most immediate use to - 9 the issues that you have to deal with in relation to - 10 Adam; or help, rather. - 11 Maybe I will move to the question of the protocol. - 12 You have seen the protocol that was in force, it's dated - 13 1990, and that's the one that was in force when Adam had - 14 his surgery. - 15 You'll have appreciated, I think if you've read the - transcripts, that although it has been referred to as - 17 a protocol, in fact it says in the admission protocol - 18 that it has also been variously referred to as guidance, - 19 an aide-memoire, really.
+But whatever its nomenclature, - 20 what has been clear is that the steps and issues that - 21 are recited there are things that Dr Savage really - thought ought to happen. - 23 There may be reasons why in any given instance - 24 a particular thing can't happen quite like that, but - 25 that was his way of trying to record the various things